 It is not necessary to check the transmission fluid level.
 A transmission fluid leak is the only reason for fluid loss.
 Check for leaks.
-If a leak occurs, take the vehicle to your Chevrolet dealership service department and have it repaired as soon as possible.
+If a leak occurs, take the vehicle to your dealer and have it repaired as soon as possible.